-The instructions under Trusts containing qualified terminable interest property, starting on page 1, apply also to revocable trusts covered by these transition rules.
+The instructions under Trusts containing qualified terminable interest property above apply also to revocable trusts covered by these transition rules.

 Amendments to revocable trusts.
-An amendment to a revocable trust in existence on October 21, 1986, will not be considered to result in the creation of, or an increase in the amount of, a generation-skipping transfer where (a) the amendment is administrative or clarifying in nature, or (b) it is designed to perfect a marital or charitable deduction for an existing transfer, and it only incidentally increases the amount transferred to a skip person.
+An amendment to a revocable trust in existence on October 21, 1986, will not be considered to result in the creation of, or an increase in the amount of, a generation-skipping transfer where:

+- The amendment is administrative or clarifying in nature or - It is designed to perfect a marital or charitable deduction for an existing transfer, and it only incidentally increases the amount transferred to a skip person (defined below).
 See Regulations section 26.2601-1(b)(2)(vii) for examples demonstrating these rules.